astroML/sklearn_tutorial/examples/README.txt

-General-purpose and introductory examples for neuroimaging with the scikit-learn.
+General-purpose and introductory examples for Machine Learning for Astronomy with scikit-learn